the practical kitchen

 now we're here

-PRO-TIP: Once you roll the dough into a log, place it on a sheet pan and chill it in the fridge for an hour or two before shaping.
+Once you roll the dough into a log, place it on a sheet pan and chill it in the fridge for 10-20 minutes before cutting and twisting.
 The dough warms up quite a bit while you're rolling it and the next step is MUCH easier and less messy if the dough is chilled.
 (The recipe will still work if you skip this step, but do so at your peril!)

 Take a knife or a metal bench scraper with a sharp edge and cut lengthwise down the middle of the rolled dough log.
 You're creating two long thin strips, revealing all the layers inside.
 Yes, you're right, it will get messy.
 How'd you guess?